cjohansson/phpStringJuggler/README.md

 `if (($after = $string->getAfter('porta ')) == 'gravida at eget metus.') { .. do something } else { .. do something else }`

-If you need to verify if something was found compare with '' rather than boolean false, like this:
+If you need to verify if something was found compare with '' rather than boolean false, like this, or use the `isEmpty()` and `isNotEmpty()` methods.

 `if (($after = $string->getAfter('porta ')) != '') { .. do something } else { .. do something else }`

 Because the StringJuggler class will **always equal true but not always equal an empty string**.
 That behavior is caused by PHP.

 ### 5. Juggle a lot